Who needs to update their information on the Register of Beneficial Ownership?

 How do I report to the RBO?

-The RBO is accepting online filings through the RBO website www.rbo.gov.ie now and the deadline for the filing of the beneficial owner is 22/11/2019.
+The RBO is accepting online filings through the RBO website www.rbo.gov.ie now.

 You can file this yourself or arrange for a professional to take care of it for you.